What You Need To Shelter In Place

 Wet Clothes and Sheets Are Your Friends

 Although this is hard to understand, sleeping in wet clothes can help you stay cool at night.
-I don’t know how many times in my life I’ve ever slept in wet clothes, but in an emergency, anything goes.
+I don’t know how many times I’ve ever slept in wet clothes, but in an emergency, anything goes.
 Don’t forget to put wet sheets and blankets in doorways and on the windows to help promote evaporative cooling.

 Sleep on the Ground